False Heath Fritillary (Melitaea diamina)

 next page back to list

-The underside is characterized by the post-discal series of marks having (usually) a black spot and dark edging, although 18345 is obviously an exception to this.
+The underside is characterized by the post-discal series of marks having (usually) a black spot and dark edging, although 18436 is obviously an exception.

 ref sex